She's Beautiful When She's Angry

-She's Beautiful When She's Angry is a 2014 American documentary film about some of the women involved in the second wave feminism movement in the United States.
+She's Beautiful When She's Angry is a 2014 American documentary film about some of the women involved in the second-wave feminist movement in the United States.
 It was directed by Mary Dore and co-produced by Nancy Kennedy.
-It was the first documentary film to cover feminism's second wave.

 Overview

 She's Beautiful When She's Angry documents the Women's Liberation Movement in the United States.
 It showcases the activist's key concerns during the years 1966–1971 including employment discrimination, affordable childcare, reproductive health, and sexuality, which collectively became known as "women's issues".
 It also delves into the divisive sides of the movement, such as homophobia, race, and class.

 The documentary runs for 92 minutes and features a mixture of archival footage, press clippings, present day interview narration, and readings of contemporary works.
-It begins by outlining the social climate of the 1960s and describes some of the first events of the women's liberation, including the publication of Betty Friedan's landmark text The Feminine Mystique and the founding of the National Organization for Women (NOW).
+It begins by outlining the social climate of the 1960s and describes some of the first events of the women's liberation, including the publication of Betty Friedan's landmark text The Feminine Mystique and the founding of the National Organization for Women.
 It describes how the women's movement linked to other movements in the United States such as the civil rights movement, the antiwar movement, and the New Left.
 Also featured in the documentary are the authors of the landmark feminist book Our Bodies, Ourselves and ex-members of the underground abortion organization the Jane Collective.
 The documentary ends with coverage of the 1970 Women's Strike for Equality and the lasting accomplishments of the movement.

 It features the following activists, shown here in alphabetical order: